vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 4. 0.01% Minimum read abundance : AVf2/OTUf2
 5. 0.05% Minimum read abundance : ASVf3/OTUf3

-The Phyloseq objects of these tables and metadata are included in Resources/[Edesign.Rdata](https://github.com/vanearranz/Metabarcoding_CO1_kelpholdfast/blob/main/Resources/Edesign.Rdata) file ready to perform next analytical steps.
+The Phyloseq objects of these tables and additional files are included in Resources/[Edesign.Rdata](https://github.com/vanearranz/Metabarcoding_CO1_kelpholdfast/blob/main/Resources/Edesign.Rdata) file ready to perform the following analytical steps using the R Scripts provided.

-- Edesign.cleaning : to merge samples to generate the bioinformatically merge samples.

-We used linear models implemented in R v3.6.1 (R Core Team, 2019) to assess how our laboratory and bioinformatic decisions influenced biodiversity estimates for the holdfast communities.
+We used linear models implemented in R v4.0.1 (R Core Team, 2020) to assess how our laboratory and bioinformatic decisions influenced biodiversity estimates for the holdfast communities.

-We created 4 different ASV tables by applying 3 abundance filtering thresholds and without filtering : ASVnf, ASV39, ASV130 and ASV652.
-Each of the ASV tables was converted into OTU by clustering at 97% similarity the ASVs : OTUnf, OTU39, OTU130 and OTU652.

-- Edesign.LM.pipeline : uses the contrast matrix we used for our tests and run the linear models with the rarefied presence/absence matrix to assess how our laboratory and bioinformatic decisions influenced biodiversity estimates for the holdfast communities.

-We run the custom R script with the Phyloseq objects created in the previous steps and contained in [Edesign.Rdata](https://github.com/vanearranz/Metabarcoding_CO1_kelpholdfast/blob/main/Resources/Edesign.Rdata) file.
+[Edesign_function_results.R](

 The results of the linear models were included in Figure 2 and Supporting information Table S2 of the manuscript "Metabarcoding hyperdiverse marine communities in temperate kelp forests: an experimental approach to inform future studies." by Vanessa Arranz, Libby Liggins and J. David Aguirre.

+[Figures_scripts_ASVF1.R] Figure 3 and 4

+[MorphologyvsMetabarcoding.R]